daoyou4000/C_STRUCTURE/Queue/Introduction.md

 The Queue is a linear list with two terminals **Front** and **Rear** which follows the rule FIFO (Fisrt In First Out).
 The Front is used to remove element and rear is used to add new element.
+It is not allowed to remove or add new elements in between.

 ### Create the Queue
 - use the array with fixed size.